thiagosouza448/java-e2e/README.md

 ---- CHALLENGE ----

-AUTOMAÇÃO DE TESTE BASE

-Requisitos de software e hardware necessários para executar este projeto de automação
+BASE TEST AUTOMATION

+Software and hardware requirements needed to run this automation project

 - Java 1.8 SDK
 - Maven

+create named folder (extent-reports) within target for report generation

---- EXECUÇÃO ---
+--- EXECUTION ---

 .
-No projeto retirar as tags do RunTest no package runner . para executar somente 1 teste especifico adicionar tag do bdd com @ no package runner
+In the project remove the RunTest tags in the package runner . to run only 1 specific test add bdd tag with @ in the package runner

 .
-Botão direito e Run

-Outra forma de execução
+Right click and Run

+Another form of execution

 - mvn clean
 - mvn install
 - mvn verify

---- Autor ---
+--- Author ---
 Thiago Souza